allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 # Then add a new column with the cumulative percentages sum.
 perc_df["total"] = perc_df.sum(axis=1)

-# We sort the datframe to check which are the top values and slice.
-Lastly, we drop the `total` column and flix the axes to make plotting the data easier.
 sort_df = perc_df.sort_values(by="total", ascending=False).drop("total", axis=1)[0:10]

 transpose_df = sort_df.transpose()
 transpose_df.head(5)
 ```

+We sort the datframe to check which are the top values and slice the data appropriately.
+Lastly, we drop the `total` column and flip the axes to make plotting the data easier.

 ```
 name	Noah	  Liam William Jacob  Mason Ethan Michael James Alexander Elijah year